-- A. Players (particularly ball carrier) knocked into the sidelines or to the ground - B. Collision of players contending for a forward pass - C. Rough contact between rushers and blocking backs - D. Rough contact against the QB or a 'star' player can cause problems teams want to "protect" these players because of their impact on team performance - E. Close plays at a zone line-to-gain - F. Any type of obviously deliberate hard contact foul - G. Players who become frustrated over the course of the game often because they feel they are being physically 'worked over' through bumping, holding, gamesmanship tactics; or, it may be due to a star player producing a sub-par performance
+- A. Players (particularly ball carrier) knocked into the sidelines or to the ground - B. A collision of players contending for a forward pass - C. Rough contact between rushers and blocking backs - D. Rough contact against the QB or a 'star' player - 1.
+Can cause problems teams want to "protect" these players because of their impact on team performance - E. Close plays at a zone line-to-gain - F. Any type of obviously deliberate hard contact foul - G. Consistent contact to physically 'work over' through bumping, holding, or other gamesmanship tactics. - 1.
+Often involves contact that is barely exceeding "marginal." - 2.
+Attempts to wear down or incite opponent reactions